barseghyanartur/fake.py/README.rst

 - For tips on ``DOCX`` creation see `Creating DOCX`_.
 - For tips on ``ODT`` creation see `Creating ODT`_.
 - For tips on images creation see `Creating images`_.
+- For tips on archives creation see `Creating archives`_.
 - For various implementation examples, see the `Examples`_.
 - For CLI documentation, see the `CLI`_.
 - For guidelines on contributing check the `Contributor guidelines`_.